frenck/awesome-home-assistant/README.md

 ### Official Add-ons

-_Add-ons are easy installable services that extend the functionality around your Hass.io instance._
+_Add-ons are easily installable services that extend the functionality around your Hass.io instance._

 * [DuckDNS](https://www.home-assistant.io/addons/duckdns/) - Updates your Duck DNS IP address and generate SSL using Let's Encrypt.